elmortem/assetfinder/README.md

   - Any other project-specific reference patterns
 - **UI Integration**: Add custom search fields to the Asset Scout interface
 - **Selective Enabling**: Processors can be enabled/disabled individually through the interface

+## Type Reference Processor

+Asset Scout includes a powerful Type Reference Processor that allows you to find all assets that use specific C# types in your project:

+- **Find SerializeReference Usage**: Discover all assets that use [SerializeReference] attribute with your custom types, helping you track polymorphic references across your project
+- **Component Usage Tracking**: Find exactly which prefabs and scenes use specific component types, making it easy to understand component dependencies
+- **Script Asset Based Search**: Search is performed at the script asset level, correctly handling multiple types defined in a single script file
+- **Nested Type Detection**: Identify usage of your types in generic collections and custom classes
+- **Refactoring Safety**: Safely modify types by knowing all places they are used
+- **Code Dependency Analysis**: Understand dependencies between different systems in your project

+This feature is especially valuable when:
+- Refactoring your codebase while preserving type references
+- Cleaning up deprecated types and ensuring they're completely removed
+- Understanding type usage across prefabs and scriptable objects
+- Finding all prefabs that use specific components for targeted updates

 ## Requirements